rpeszek/my-blogs/posts/2022-08-20-cognitivedebt.md

 Programming tools can present an illusion of simplicity.
 We think we understand them but we really do not.
 The term typically used to describe this is "gotcha".
 Gotchas are very hard to troubleshoot causing "mysterious" bugs, bugs resolved by using workarounds rather then identifying the root cause.
 These problems have high extraneous load and high complexity.
+I view "gotchas" as a form of cognitive overload that is very unique to programming.

 TypeScript is very high up on the "Most Loved" list in the [2022 stack overlflow survey](https://survey.stackoverflow.co/2022/#technology-most-loved-dreaded-and-wanted).
 Surprisingly OCaml is more dreaded than loved and Haskell is just slightly more loved than dreaded.
 TypeScript is full of gotchas and unsound design choices.
 It has been described as ["powerful, interesting and messy"](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes-func.html) by its creators.
-I wrote a blog series [TypeScript Types](/tags/TypeScript-Notes.html) presenting a lot of complexities and gotchas that probably surprise experienced TS developers.
+I wrote a blog series about [TypeScript Types](/tags/TypeScript-Notes.html) and ended up presenting a lot of complexities and gotchas that probably surprise any TS developer.
 Why do we love TS?
-TS has a relatively low initial learning cost if you know JS.  ...But wait, we are talking JavaScript here, the language where `[] !== []` and `[] != []` <nobr>but `[] == ""`</nobr>.
+TS has a relatively low initial learning cost if you know JS.  ...But wait, we are talking JavaScript here, the language where <nobr> `[] !== []`</nobr> and <nobr>`[] != []` but `[] == ""`</nobr>.
 Does "know JS" imply the full understanding of JS idiosyncratic design?
 Is that even possible?
 IMO, _we operate with a lax definition of "know"_.
 TS and JS gotchas are real, they make understanding of some of the code hard if you know them and create false sense of understanding if you don't.

 The issue goes far beyond TS and JS.
-We intuitively assume that the industrial strength tools we use (programming languages, major libraries) got things figure out.
+We intuitively assume that the industrial strength tools we use (programming languages, major libraries) got things figured out.
 This, unfortunately, is not exactly true and these tools come with not trivial booby traps.
 A long time ago I wrote a series of posts [I don't like Hibernate/Grails](http://rpeszek.blogspot.com/search/label/GRAILS) showing how a more involved Grails project exposed very surprising, often buggy behavior of these tools.
 Hibernate is a popular tool used in banking software.
 How do they prevent this [concurrency issue](http://rpeszek.blogspot.com/2014/08/i-dont-like-hibernategrails-part-2.html)?

 An example that is guaranteed to confuse everyone is a Java code where `a.equals(b)` gives different result than `b.equals(a)` (`a, b` are not `null`).
-Try to think about the direct consequences of such a thing on your code?
+Try to think about direct consequences of such a thing on your code?
 Do I need to think about the order of equality checks?
-What would the the impacts for, say, retrieving data from a hashmap be if equals failes to be symmetric on the keys?
+What would the the impacts for, say, retrieving data from a hashmap be if equals fails to be symmetric on the keys?
-Now, what if I told you this can happen with classes that come with the Java standard library?
-You will get no deprecation warnings either.
+Now, what if I told you this can happen with classes that come with the Java standard library (with no deprecation warnings)?
 Are such issues well known among Java devs?
 I am not including an example, it is an interesting experiment to try to search for more details to figure this out.
 This issue is documented and (similarly to other gotchas) is not considered a bug.

 OOP creates a very high cognitive load, to a point that even compiler writers mess it up all the time[^rust].